abudaan/heartbeat/README.md

 #### important update 19/12/2020

-Heartbeat will no longer be maintained it its own repository because heartbeat is now part of [WebDAW modules](https://github.com/abudaan/webdaw-modules).
+Heartbeat will no longer be maintained here it its own repository because heartbeat is now part of [WebDAW modules](https://github.com/abudaan/webdaw-modules).
 You can still use heartbeat like before but you have to import it to your project from `webdaw-modules`, see below.

 #### introduction